-Previous (2011) What's New Break up sedentary periods of 90+ minutes with 5-10 minutes of physical activity.
-Removed time-specific recommendations.
-Minimum bouts of 10 minutes of moderate- intensity physical activity per week.
-No minimum duration.
-Single time targets (e.g. 150 minutes of moderate-intensity aerobic activity per week).
-Clocking in a target range e.g. 150 to 300 minutes of moderate-intensity activity per week.
-No minimum intensity for muscle strengthening activity.
-Muscle strengthening activity at moderate- or vigorous-intensity is encouraged, at least 2 days a week.
-COMMENDED THAT
+Break up sedentary periods of 90+ minutes with 5-10 minutes of physical activity.Removed time-specificMinimum bouts of 10 minutes of moderate- intensity physical activity per week.No minimumSingle time targets (e.g. 150 minutes ofClocking in a target ra intensity physical activity per week. duration.
+Single time targets (e.g. 150 minutes of Clocking in a target ra moderate-intensity aerobic activity per week). minutes of moderate-i week No minimum intensity for muscle strengthening activity. ncouraged, at least 2 💦 🎽